 Dedicate a special time to talk to your child about the nature of your work and how they can help you.

 Photo by: Donie Ray Jones

-How you will explain these to your kids will depend on their age and the type of work you do.
-For example, with my toddler the HOW LONG can be measured by his TV time, which is about 2 short shows or by me pointing out the number at the clock when he can come back to check in on me.
+How you explain these to your kids depends on their age and the type of work you do.
+For example, with my toddler the HOW LONG can be measured by his TV time, which is about 2 short shows, or by me pointing out the number at the clock when he can come back to check in on me.
 I also tell him that he can read his books and play with his brothers and that I expect him to be nice to them.
-Most important, I tell them that no matter how busy I am, they can go to me for help when something REALLY IMPORTANT comes up.
+Most importantly, I tell them that no matter how busy I am, they can go to me for help when something REALLY IMPORTANT comes up.
 This way they don’t feel shut out or that my work is more important than their concerns.